Festive Seasonal Holiday and Patriotic Holiday Celebrations

 What could be more magical than André Rieu and his world-famous orchestra performing before a live audience in beautiful Vienna – the birthplace of the waltz!
 Learn more about the life and dreams of ‘Maestro André’ himself, while welcoming in the New Year with the beautiful melodies of Johann Strauss and others – all performed by André Rieu, ‘the modern-day Waltz King’, and his happy go lucky orchestra!

 Shakespeare in Love – A Celebration in Poetry, Prose, Music & Dance

 “O! for a muse of fire, that would ascend / the brightest heaven of invention; / A kingdom for a stage, princes to act / and monarchs to behold the swelling scene.”
-This program includes romantic excerpts from the plays and love sonnets of William Shakespeare, beautifully read and performed in Renaissance period costume with flourish and panache!

-The Romantic Spirit in Poetry & Love
+The Romantic Spirit in English Poetry & Prose

 A Valentine’s Day Encounter with Lord Byron – The Prince of Romantic Poets

 The life story of this most famous of English romantics reads like a script from the latest Hollywood blockbuster, teeming with talent and sensuality.
 The very term ‘Byronic’ has come to symbolize the brilliant, yet self-destructive artist as anti-hero.
 Experience the beauty, power and passion of his poetry and prose as we travel from the courts of Regency England through the age of revolution, adventure, and romance.
 Come feel the passion...
 (1st Person historical impersonation in period costume)

 A Valentine’s Day in Paris with Maurice Chevalier – The Prince of Romance